What Happens If You Have a High Debt-to-Income Ratio? Solutions & Lending Options

 - Lenders use several factors to determine your eligibility for a loan, including your debt-to-income ratio.

-- Having a high DTI ratio can make you ineligible for a loan.
+- Having a high DTI ratio can make you ineligible for a loan because it signals to lenders that you may have trouble affording mortgage payments.

 - Even if you qualify for a loan with a high DTI, your loan may come with less favorable terms like higher interest rates and fees.